 So, we love the veteran based theme.
 It gives you a warm and fuzzy.
 At the same time, veteran status does not guarantee a good investment.
-The businesses StreetShares backs sometimes default.
+The businesses StreetShares backs do default from time to time.
 The good news is that StreetShares is assuming that risk.
 You're receiving 5% as long as they can afford to pay you.

-With that said, you will not know if your investment is in trouble before it's too late.
+With that said, you will not know if your investment is in trouble until it's probably too late.
 The warning signs will be an inability to withdraw funds and no one answers your emails or calls.

 The Veteran Business Bonds are an interesting alternative investment.
 Unlike stocks and bonds, there's no price volatility.
 There's no price at all.
 It works more like a CD in that sense.
 You deposit your money and collect your 5%.
 Pretty easy.

 It's also a little dull.
 Since setting up our account, we've logged in only a handful of times.
 You're not picking individual veterans to back, so there's no homework to do.
 You're betting StreetShares is doing that for you.

 There are some risks here as well.
 Since StreetShares is private, they have limited regulatory oversight.
 You need to conduct a little due diligence and review the SEC filings they've provided.
 They're well funded and growing, but there's no guarantee the well doesn't dry up in the next downturn.
 Especially, if the main street companies StreetShares likes to back are hit hard by the next recession.

 So, in our very simple opinion, StreetShares is a good opportunity for those looking for a return higher than a CD without the brokerage commissions and price volatility of bonds.
 Just realize there is some risk involved.

 As with all of our posts, this is not intended to provide any financial advice or solicit investments.
 This is only our opinion of the platform, services provided and potential risks we see.
 For more information please see our services page.